Investing in more efficient technology to power our homes and businesses now can save us money on our utility bills in the long run.

 For every dollar invested in energy efficiency, we see two to three dollars’ worth of energy savings.
 That’s a great return on investment.

-What we need to do now is double down on these investments.
+With federal cuts threatening incentive opportunities like the Inflation Reduction Act, what we need to do now is double down on energy efficiency programs.
 Currently, every state in the region has a program specifically designed to help you make energy efficient improvements to your home.
-These include MassSave, NHSaves, Efficiency Vermont, Efficiency Maine, Energize Connecticut, and Energy Saving Programs in Rhode Island.
+These include MassSave, NHSaves, Efficiency Vermont, Efficiency Maine, Energize Connecticut, and Energy Saving Programs in Rhode Island, and all state programs except Maine’s are mandated by regulators or utility commissions.
 Most of these programs offer a free home energy assessment to help you figure out where to start – and that’s available whether you rent or own your home.
 They also provide assistance to businesses and institutions.

 We also need to make sure our utility companies are doing their part by adequately funding – and not undermining – these programs.
 And we need to hold our utilities accountable and help them devise new business models.
 Right now, some utilities make money by selling more power and building new poles and wires to carry that power.
 Others simply lack strong enough incentives to prioritize efficiency.
 We must shift their model so they can help us save electricity while still making a profit – and help protect our climate while they’re at it.
 New England’s governments must join the effort, too.